 Mr. Moran conducted a site visit to the Centennial Uranium Project on December 08, 2009, along with Matt Hartmann.
-Frank Daviess did not visit the project site.

 1.4 Effective Date

 The effective date of this report, June 2, 2010, is the date SRK was in receipt of the most current project data, including resource database information, and plant costing information from Lyntek.